 THE WEST VIRGINIA PUBLIC EMPLOYEES GRIEVANCE BOARD

 BEVERLY ANN CANTRELL,

 Grievant,

 v.

-Docket No. 2022-0793-MISC
+Docket No. 2022-0804-MISC

 TUCKER COUNTY COMMISSION,

 Respondent.

+DISMISSAL ORDER

-DISMISSAL ORDER On May 18, 2022, Grievant, Beverly Ann Cantrell, filed a grievance against Respondent, Tucker County Commission, stating, "On May 11, 2022, I was made aware that a nude photo of myself had been passed around my place of employment while I was on vacation.
-This employee then went to EMS and told them about the photo.
-This photo was posted online by another person and criminal charges have been brought against him."
+On May 23, 2022, Grievant, Beverly Ann Cantrell, filed a grievance against Respondent, Tucker County Commission, stating, "Hostile work environment by the County Commission President."
 By letter dated May 26, 2022, the undersigned notified the parties that the Tucker County Commission did not appear to be an employer subject to the grievance procedure.
 The undersigned instructed Grievant to respond, in writing, by June 10, 2022, stating why the grievance should not be dismissed for lack of jurisdiction.
 Grievant did not file a response to the May 26, 2022 letter.
-Synopsis Grievant is employed by the Tucker County Commission and protests the actions of a fellow employee.
-While the Grievance Board has authority to hear grievances filed by employees of a state commission, county commissions are not named as an employer in the statute.
-The Tucker County Commission is not an "employer" as defined by West 1 Virginia Code § 6C-2-2(g) and is not subject to the grievance procedure.
-The Grievance Board lacks jurisdiction in this matter, and the grievance must be dismissed.
-The undersigned makes the following Findings of Fact: